README.md

 Overview

-SegMap595 is a single-class embedded-oriented Arduino-friendly C++ library for mapping the outputs of a 74HC595 IC to the segments of a 7-segment display.
+SegMap595 is a single-class embedded-oriented Arduino-compatible C++ library for mapping the parallel outputs of a 74HC595 shift register IC to the segments of a 7-segment display.

 Concept